Nexusoft/NexusInterface/docs/Documentation.md

 ### render

-React Render
+Component's Renderable JSX

 Returns **any**

-## MoveBetweenAccountsModal
+### MoveBetweenAccountsModal

-JSX
+JSX for the Modal

 ## AmountField